acoop2/Twitter_Analysis/README.md

 # Twitter_Analysis

 The purpose of this repository is to collect and analyze tweets using the twitter API Tweepy.
 The twitter API call is used to collect 100 tweets at a time as well as their attributes.
-They are stored in a csv file that was not included in this repository as it is too big. \n\n\n\n
+They are stored in a csv file that was not included in this repository as it is too big.